vantage-sh/docs.vantage.sh/docs/autopilot.md

 ### Configurable Lookback Period and Savings Plan Type

 Autopilot allows customers to set a lookback period of either 7, 30, or 60 days, which will generate different effective discounts based on actual usage during that period.
 You can configure the lookback period that most accurately captures your compute usage to ensure the correct coverage level is purchased.
-Consider the following general suggestion for lookback periods:
+Consider the following general suggestions for lookback periods:

 - 7 days is a good selection for linearly increasing, steady-state workloads.
 - 60 days is a good selection for workloads with higher peak-to-average variation.